pixee/docs/docs/configuring.md

 ### `codemods`

-Contains optional settings related to the codemod catalog Pixeebot uses to make changes to repositories.
+Contains optional preferences related to the codemod catalog Pixeebot uses to make changes to repositories.

 #### `catalog`